 "We could be as loud as we wanted," says Tray.
 "We could have as many people as we wanted.
 We had cars parked all over the place, we could have hundreds of people.
 So a lot of [the magic] stemmed as a result of just finding the right place, which is what’s going on here too."

 Just as this pilgrimage to Arcosanti was an extension of Bro Island, so Bro Island was an extension of what the band had been doing since its earliest days playing together.
-Band members Zach, Tray and Paul have been a musical unit since middle school in Orlando, FL., where they'd stage field trips to forests with instruments in tow.
+Band members Zach, Tray and Paul have been a musical unit since middle school in Orlando, Florida, where they'd stage field trips to forests with instruments in tow.
 Initially, they'd had a pop-punk band called Awesome.
 When they all convened in Gainesville to attend UF, the three musicians billed themselves as Milq, in addition to serving as the backing band for David Levesque, a.k.a.
 Levek.

 In the autumn of 2009, Miglis entered the picture.
 She and Zach were in the same conservatory class in the music program of UF.
 Each week a student would perform a composition they'd been working on to the whole class.
 Nicole's performance on piano blew Zach away.